-As of September 30, 2023, we have a \$0.9 million letter of credit that is used as a security deposit in connection with our leased Bellevue, Washington office space.
-In the event of default on the underlying lease, the landlord would be eligible to draw against the letter of credit.
-The letter of credit is subject to aggregate reductions, provided that we are not in default under the underlying lease.
-We also have letters of credit in connection with security deposits for other facility leases totaling \$0.5 million in the aggregate.
-These letters of credit have various terms and expire during fiscal year 2024 and beyond, while some of the letters of credit may automatically renew based on the terms of the underlying agreements.
+As of September 30, 2024, our letters of credit in connection with security deposits for facility leases totaled \$0.6 million in the aggregate.
+These letters of credit have various terms and expire during fiscal year 2025 and beyond, while some of the letters of credit may automatically renew based on the terms of the underlying agreements.